rootskar/MotorImageryBCI/README.md

 4.)
 Run the BCI application with command: python main.py

 # Running the classifier experiments
-1.)
-You can run the application by running the "run.bat" file in the project-root/classifier folder
+You can run the classifier experiments with default options by running the "run.bat" file in the project-root/classifier folder

-If the run.bat method does not work you try manually by following the steps:
+If the run.bat method does not work or you want to specify custom options you can try manually running by following the steps:

 1.)
 Open up command prompt and navigate to the project root folder with command: cd /path-to-project/